matiscke/hz-inner-edge-discontinuity/review/psj_revision.md

 AUTHOR'S RESPONSE:
 > We agree that our introduction of the threshold instellation does not in a sufficiently clear way convey the nature of this quantity, and we thank the reviewer for pointing out this potential source of confusion.
-> We now state explicitly that this is the flux *absorbed* by the planet.
+> We now state explicitly that this is the flux *absorbed* by the planet, and we stress that the net absorbed flux is a function of intrinsic atmospheric properties such as the albedo.

 -------